 We entered into a three-year employment agreement with Mr. Jabbour, effective February 8, 2019, to serve as our Chief Executive Officer, with a provision for automatic annual extensions beginning on February 8, 2020 and continuing thereafter unless either party provides timely notice that the term should not be extended.
-The employment agreement provides that we will pay Mr. Jabbour a base salary of no less than \$250,000 per year, and that Mr. Jabbour is eligible for an annual incentive bonus opportunity under the Annual Incentive Plan, with amounts payable depending on performance relative to targeted results.
-Mr. Jabbour's target bonus is set at 200% of his base salary, with a maximum of up to 300% of his base salary.
+The employment agreement, as amended on February 20, 2024, provides that we will pay Mr. Jabbour a base salary of no less than \$1,000,000 per year, and that Mr. Jabbour is eligible for an annual incentive bonus opportunity under the Annual Incentive Plan, with amounts payable depending on performance relative to targeted results.
+Mr. Jabbour's target bonus is set at 200% of his base salary, with a maximum of up to 600% of his base salary.
 Mr. Jabbour's employment agreement also provides that, in the event we are sold during the employment term and/or outperform our financial projections in any calendar year, Mr. Jabbour is eligible to receive a discretionary bonus in an amount determined by the compensation committee.
 Mr. Jabbour is entitled to the benefits we provide to our other employees generally.

-In addition, Mr. Jabbour's employment agreement provides that he is eligible to participate in our equity incentive plan and any future equity incentive plans.
+In addition, Mr. Jabbour's employment agreement provides that he is eligible to participate in our equity incentive plan, any future equity incentive plans and any future cost savings plan.